Do you know how many times a dog gets in heat per year?

 Termination of Unwanted Dog Pregnancy

-Here are some tried-and-true ways to induce abortion in pregnant dogs in the right way.
+Here are some tried-and-true ways to abort pregnancy in dogs, the right way.

 Mismate or Misalliance therapy refers to the procedure of injecting Alizin into your dog's neck.

-Under proper medical supervision, administering dexamethasone can result in painless abortions in dogs.
-However, its administration must be after a few days following copulation, or most preferably within a few hours.
+Under proper veterinarian supervision, dexamethasone can result in painless abortions in dogs.

-Subsequently, the fetus is either emitted or absorbed, depending on how the dog's body reacts.
-Some of the adverse effects of using dexamethasone to abort dog pregnancies range from moderate to severe, including vaginal discharge and malnutrition.
+The adverse effects of using dexamethasone, however, range from moderate to severe, including vaginal discharge and malnutrition.

 Although extremely rare, it can also become deadly, especially when administered at the wrong dosage.

 Compared to oral estrogens, injectable estrogens are far safer.

-Using oral estrogens can expose your dog to more illnesses and infections.
-An example is a pyometra or an infected uterus.
+Oral estrogens expose your dog to more illnesses and infections like pyometra, a hormonal-induced infection in the uterus.

-Furthermore, it doesn't negatively affect your dog's uterus; thus, allowing future pregnancies later on.
+It also doesn't negatively affect your dog's uterus, allowing future pregnancies later on.

 The only catch with this one is to give them as soon as the dogs finish mating.